The Parliamentary Budget Office (PBO) provides independent and impartial information, analysis and advice to the Houses of the Oireachtas.

 The PBO is one of two independent fiscal institutions in Ireland, the other being the Irish Fiscal Advisory Council.
 In contrast to the PBO, the Fiscal Council is focused on certain legislated assessments and making these public: endorsing the Government’s macroeconomic projections, assessing its forecasts, monitoring compliance with fiscal rules, and assessing the Government’s overall fiscal stance.

-The PBO has a director, Annette Connolly, and an acting deputy director, Barry Comerford.
+The PBO has a director, Annette Connolly, and a deputy director, Denise O’Connell.
 It has a small number of teams headed by an Assistant Principal acting as team leader and reporting to the deputy director.
 The PBO covers subjects such as budgetary research and analysis (including analysis of expenditure and tax), economic research, the management of the public finances and EU semester and fiscal rules.
 The structure is subject to change and will evolve as the PBO develops its services.

 As director, Annette Connolly has overall responsibility for establishing, developing and leading the PBO.
 Previously, Annette was head of the central expenditure management policy unit at the Department of Public Expenditure and Reform.
 Annette is a Designated Public Official under the Regulation of Lobbying Act 2015; see the Register of Lobbying.